 Just as we should return to the station after a call and conduct a critique of our fireground operations, we should also meet with our grant preparation committee and discuss this year's AFG application while it is still fresh in our minds.

-New format The 2011 AFG application featured a new format.
+The 2011 AFG application featured a new format.
 This revised document stymied a number of departments when they first opened the application and began to input information.

 In fact, I have heard of departments that were so frazzled by this year's application that they didn't bother to apply.
 Did this happen at your station?